 Most Americans with employer-sponsored health insurance have the option of continuing that same coverage for 18-36 months, at their own cost, if they lose access to their coverage.
 If your employer is required to abide by COBRA, and if you are qualified to receive benefits under it, you also have to experience what is known as a qualifying event to be eligible for coverage.
 For each type of person receiving COBRA benefits, the various qualifying events are:

 How long an individual can receive COBRA benefits depends on who is receiving the benefit and what qualifying event is involved.
 Employees, dependent children and dependent spouses can continue coverage for 18 months when the qualifying event is job termination or a reduction of work hours.
 Children and spouses can continue coverage for up to 36 months if a covered employee becomes eligible for Medicare or dies, if there is a divorce or legal separation, or if the child loses dependent status.

-Under COBRA, most beneficiaries are required by their employer to pay the entire amount it costs to insure them.
+Under COBRA, most beneficiaries are required by their employer to pay the entire amount it costs for coverage.
 This includes the amount that the employee had paid as well as the amount that the employer had contributed to the cost of coverage.
 In addition, there may be a two-percent administrative fee charged, but overall costs charged to the COBRA recipients cannot exceed 102% of their premium.
 If an individual or family on COBRA does not make timely premium payments to the group plan, they may be terminated by the group plan and lose their coverage and COBRA rights.